null

 What is a spring bar?
 A spring bar is the small cylindrical pin that holds a watch strap to the watch case.
 It sits between the two lugs on each side of the case, with a compressed spring inside that pushes outward to lock the bar in the lug holes.
 Every traditional watch strap is held in place by two spring bars.

 Do I need a spring bar tool?
 For standard spring bars, yes — a spring bar tool is required to compress the bar and release it from the lug hole when changing straps.
 For quick-release spring bars, no — the lever mechanism allows release with a fingernail.
-All CNS Watch Bands straps ship with spring bars included, and most include quick-release bars.
+All CNS Watch Bands straps ship with spring bars included.

 What size spring bar do I need?
-The lug width of your watch (measured in millimetres between the two lugs) determines the spring bar length needed.
+The lug width of your watch determines the spring bar length.
 A 20mm watch needs 20mm spring bars.
-The diameter (1.45mm or 1.75mm for quick release, standard for conventional) depends on the size of the lug holes on your specific watch model.
+The diameter (1.45mm or 1.75mm for quick release, standard for conventional) depends on your specific watch's lug hole size.

 What is the difference between quick release and standard spring bars?
-Standard spring bars require a spring bar tool to compress and release — a small forked tool that must be inserted between the strap and the lug.
-Quick release bars have a small lever that releases the bar with fingernail pressure, allowing tool-free strap changes in seconds.
+Standard spring bars require a spring bar tool to compress and release.
+Quick release bars have a small lever that releases with fingernail pressure, allowing tool-free strap changes in seconds.
 Quick release bars are the practical choice for collectors who change straps frequently.

-All spring bar tools and spring bars ship with standard delivery worldwide.
+All CNS Watch Bands spring bar tools and spring bars ship with standard delivery worldwide.
+30-day return policy.

 Read More